jimniels/blog/src/client/posts/2019-12-04-netlify-public-folder-part-iii-how.md

 ---
-title: "Netlify Public Folder, Part III: How?
-The Winding Road to Making a Local Folder Sync to Netlify’s Global CDN"
 tags: engineering netlify
 ---

+# Netlify Public Folder, Part III: How?
+The Winding Road to Making a Local Folder Sync to Netlify’s Global CDN

 This is part final installment in a three part series: